MicahElliott/mrswlf/README.md

         o
 ```

-I do like the feel of `wl` on bottom (and `vx` on top).
+I like the feel of `wl` on bottom (and `vx` on top).
 I did some
 hand-calculating to conclude that it is indeed better for travel distance to
 put `l` on the bottom (with `c` and `d` so near and dear).
 And then `w` needs
 to be next to `l`.
-But I also like having `x` on the bottom for Emacs reasons
-(though easy adjustment).
 And you might want to keep `vx` on the bottom for
-cut/paste purposes (though overrated IMO).
+cut/paste purposes (though way overrated IMO).
 Maybe try both and decide for
 yourself.
-It's a bigger departure from Colemak to have `vx` on top, and thus a
+It's a bigger departure from Colemak to have `vx` on top, and thus
-lot slower to learn, but it's what I'm using now.
+slower to learn, but it's what I'm using now.
 Also, lots of folks believe
 you shouldn't put high loads on non-index bottoms, but I find it pretty
 comfortable with an active thumb-`o` already down there (and a naturally
 tight, curly hand).

 Another advantage of `wl` on bottom is that `rl` is an easy downward alt
-(ring-over-middle), whereas the opposite is clumsier (ring and pinky).
+(ring-over-middle), whereas the opposite is clumsier (ring and pinky without
+careful lookahead).

 ### Mrs. You (version without thumb-`o`):